aarondomenzain/PDB-to-GNM/README.md

 Last update: 2020-11-19

-This repository is administered by [@aarondomenzain](https://github.com/aarondomenzain), Departamento de Física, Área de Física de Líquidos, Universidad Autónoma Metropolitana Unidad Iztapalapa.
+This repository was administered by [@aarondomenzain](https://github.com/aarondomenzain), when I formed part of Departamento de Física, Área de Física de Líquidos, Universidad Autónoma Metropolitana Unidad Iztapalapa.
 This repository was part of the development of my bachelor's thesis in Physics.

 ## Installation
 ### Required Software